 Take time to marvel at Macon’s gorgeous museums, mansions, and musical landmarks.
 Macon has dozens of antebellum homes.
 The Hay House, named "The Palace of the South” is a 7-level Italian Renaissance Revival mansion built in the mid-1800s that had several modern conveniences uncommon to most homes during that time.
 Visit the Cannonball House, the only structure that was damaged in Macon during the Civil War.

 We also have wonderful museums dedicated to art and culture, including the Tubman Museum, which is the largest museum in the Southeast dedicated to African-American art, history and culture; and the Museum of Arts and Sciences, which not only has art, but a mini-zoo and planetarium.

 Learn a little bit more about Macon’s music history at The Allman Brothers Band Museum at The Big House and the Otis Redding Foundation and Mini-Museum.
 You can even find out how Georgia’s sports influenced the world at the Georgia Sports Hall of Fame, the largest state sports museum, located right in Macon!

-Do not get us started on the food!
 While many destinations can boast delicious dishes, few can say they have food with soul.
 Inspire your senses at any number of our unique restaurants, each with their own local flavor and story to tell.
 Comfort yourself with the down home cooking of fried chicken at H&H Soul Food or grab a quick lunch at Nu-Way Weiners, one of the oldest hot dog stands in the country.